pkdone/gke-mongodb-demo/README.md

     $ gcloud config set compute/zone europe-west1-b
     ```

-**Note:** If you want to specify an alternative zone to deploy to, in the above command, you can first view the list of available zones by running the command: `$ gcloud compute zones list`
+**Note:** To specify an alternative zone to deploy to, in the above command, you can first view the list of available zones by running the command: `$ gcloud compute zones list`

 ### 1.2 Main Deployment Steps